 Thematic relevance, which must correspond to the interests and cognitive capabilities of the target audience.

-In addition, we aim to provide practical guidance to both parents and educators who wish to integrate puzzles into learning routines, as well as enthusiasts who wish to improve their repertoire of challenges.
-We also highlight the importance of puzzles as a socializing agent, since assembling them together can strengthen family bonds, promote communication and create an environment conducive to sharing achievements and frustrations, always around a common goal.
+Furthermore, we aim to provide practical guidance to both parents and educators who want to integrate puzzles into learning routines, as well as enthusiasts who want to enhance their repertoire of challenges.
+We also emphasize the importance of puzzles as a socializing agent, as assembling them together can strengthen family bonds, promote communication, and create an environment conducive to sharing achievements and frustrations, always focused on a common goal.

 Why choose the right Puzzle?

 Learning and cognitive development.
-A properly selected puzzle can target multiple cognitive dimensions, including short- and long-term memory, critical thinking and structured problem-solving.
-When the difficulty is adjusted, the user is encouraged to explore, make mistakes and gradually correct them, strengthening logical and visual reasoning mechanisms.
+A properly selected puzzle can address multiple cognitive dimensions, encompassing short- and long-term memory, critical thinking, and structured problem-solving.
+When the difficulty is adjusted, the user is encouraged to explore, make mistakes, and gradually correct them, strengthening logical and visual reasoning mechanisms.

 Interest and motivation.
-Thematic relevance is also a determining factor.
-Images that reflect historical monuments, animals, landscapes or cultural elements foster not only curiosity but also persistence, as the user feels more inclined to complete the puzzle to see the complete image.
+Thematic relevance is also crucial.
+Images that reflect historical monuments, animals, landscapes, or cultural elements foster not only curiosity but also persistence, as the user feels more inclined to complete the puzzle to see the complete image.
 This engagement makes the task less arduous and more rewarding, maintaining high levels of motivation throughout the process.

-Quality time and socializing.
-Putting together puzzles can create moments of interaction and complicity, especially within the family or in group settings.
-Children who work alongside siblings or parents learn to cooperate and celebrate joint achievements, and adults, in turn, can see this activity as a therapeutic break that promotes focus and mental tranquility.
+Quality time and bonding.
+Putting together puzzles can create moments of interaction and complicity, especially within families or in group settings.
+Children who work alongside siblings or parents learn to cooperate and celebrate joint achievements, and adults, in turn, can view this activity as a therapeutic break that promotes focus and mental tranquility.

 Puzzles for – children aged 2 to 4

 Between the ages of 2 and 4, brain and motor development accelerates, and children benefit from sensorimotor activities that stimulate learning through play.
-Puzzles suitable for this age group should have a small number of pieces, so that the child does not feel overwhelmed, and be composed of simple and familiar images.
+Puzzles suitable for this age group should have a small number of pieces, so the child doesn't feel overwhelmed, and consist of simple, familiar images.

-It is important to emphasize that safety is essential at this stage.
+It's important to emphasize that safety is paramount at this stage.
 Very small parts pose a choking hazard, so their size must allow for safe handling.
-The themes chosen – such as animals, basic vehicles or everyday items (e.g. fruits, toys) – help the child associate concepts and words with images, reinforcing the ability to name objects and expand vocabulary.
+The chosen themes—such as animals, basic vehicles, or everyday items (e.g., fruits, toys)—help children associate concepts and words with images, reinforcing their ability to name objects and expanding their vocabulary.

 Characteristics of Ideal Puzzles